google/aoss-springboot-sample-starter-project/gradle/README.md

 After cloning move to Gradle folder and follow the steps mentioned below to start working on the project.

 ## Steps to start working on project
 1. User should run setup.sh script before doing anything,in order to run and check the installation and authentication on their system.
 The script will guide them what went wrong and it is mandatory to run this before starting build tool.

 Run the following command after inserting path_to_service_account_key to execute the setup script:

 ```cmd
 chmod +x setup.sh
 ./setup.sh path_to_service_account_key
 ```
-Once the setup is completed it will say "Authentication successful, Proceed with gradle build" Refer to [set up authentication](https://cloud.google.com/assured-open-source-software/docs/validate-connection#set_up_authentication) for further information.
+Once the setup is completed it will say "Authentication successful, Proceed with gradle build".
+Refer to [set up authentication](https://cloud.google.com/assured-open-source-software/docs/validate-connection#set_up_authentication) for further information.

 2. After the setup is complete the user should run